 We've got your back.
 With the Tough-O-Meter, you'll know whether to bring extra layers or Swiss army knives as you summit the literary mountain.
 (10 = Toughest)

 The main thing you need when you read any of Austen's novels in general—and this one in particular—is a fine-toothed comb.
-OK, not literally, obviously.
+(Not literally.
 Although who knows?
-Maybe you brush your hair while you read, and it's really not any of our business.
-Metaphorically, though, you certainly need a comb because what makes Pride and Prejudice so super (super-awesome, super-hilarious, super-duper you name it) is also the easiest thing to miss: nuance.
-Every tiny turn of phrase, every slightly raised narratorial eyebrow, every throwaway aside to the reader – these are crucial to both style and substance here.
+Maybe you brush your hair while you read, and it's really not any of our business.)
+But you certainly need a metaphoric comb, because Pride and Prejudice depends on nuance.
+Every tiny turn of phrase, every slightly raised narratorial eyebrow, and every throwaway aside are crucial.

-Other than that, there are a few of the usual suspects when it comes to reading something written long ago and far away: 1) getting used to the different quantitative systems—money and distances are really different when you're pre-industrial revolution and pre-railway travel; and 2) getting used to the different social norms and values—back in the day, an unmarried woman is considered a parasitic waste of life, basically, so the drive to get married is strong, urgent.
-It's much more loaded than nowadays that it's better thought of as a woman's job than her personal life.
+Other than that, there are a few of the usual suspects when it comes to reading something written long ago and far away: (1) getting used to the different quantitative systems—money and distances are really different when you're pre-industrial revolution and pre-railway travel; (2) adjusting to the different social norms and values—back in the day, an unmarried woman is considered a parasitic waste of life, basically, so getting married is more about life or death than picking out a color scheme.